apehex/adviz/.github/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Adviz apehex could always use more documentation, whether as part of the
+Adviz could always use more documentation, whether as part of the
-official adviz apehex docs, in docstrings, or even on the web in blog posts,
+official adviz docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback